shubham-er/Hackaton-Pineapple/README.md

 body = client_6a94a2d51103455f82f9a755c24f1ed0.get_object(Bucket='lticitihackathonpro-donotdelete-pr-lpkddav7n9w3qp',Key='NSE_classification.xlsx')['Body']

-3. Change api_key and location to your Watson Machine Learning instance where you see below lines
+5. Create an instance of Watson Machine Learnin and change api_key and location to your Watson Machine Learning instance where you see below lines

 api_key = 'xxxxxxxxxxxxxxxx'
 location = 'us-south'